mozilla/pkipolicy/rootstore/policy.md

     * P-256; *or*
     * P-384.

+The following curves are not prohibited, but are not currently supported: P-521, Curve25519, and Curve448.

+EdDSA keys MAY be included in certificates that chain to a root certificate in our root store if the certificate contains ‘id-kp-emailProtection` in the EKU extension.
+Otherwise, EdDSA keys MUST NOT be included.

 The following sections detail encoding and signature algorithm requirements for each of these keys.
 The encoding requirements on signature algorithms apply to any contexts where the algorithm is encoded as an AlgorithmIdentifier,